Where are you?

 She just can't understand how someone who is supposed to represent summer, a time of laughter and fun, could be so serious.

-He likes it that way, though, she thinks, and so do I.
+He likes it that way, though, she thinks.

 If she were to be honest, she would say she likes autumn better, though, because winter is too white and summer too green.
 And although spring has brightly colored blossoms and new life sprouting everywhere, autumn contains a sort of magic to it that no other season has.
 The beautiful colored leaves are entrancing in their own way.